newstack-cloud/celerity/apps/runtime/README.md

 This runtime interfaces with handlers through in-process FFI calls through bindings wrapped in the Celerity Python SDK.

 Developers should make use of the Celerity Python SDK for a smoother development experience where interactions with the runtime are taken care of and a useful plugin/middleware system provides standard functionality such as loading secrets and dependency injection.

+# Additional docs

+- [HTTP API Docs](../../libs/runtime/api-docs/README.md) - API docs for the Local Runtime and Handler Invoke APIs where the former is used for handler <-> runtime communication for the os-only runtime.